quanted/esat/paper.md

 a cost-efficient method for further strategic data collection or modeling.
 An important aspect of modeling, especially environmental modeling, is the consideration of input data uncertainty and error quantification.

-The EPA's Positive Matrix Factorization version 5 (PMF5) application offers a source apportionment modeling and analysis workflow that has an active international user community.
-PMF5 was released in 2014 and is no longer supported; additionally the Multilinear Engine v2 (ME2) used, is proprietary, with documentation existing only for ME1 [@Paatero:1999].
+The EPA's Positive Matrix Factorization version 5 (PMF5)[@PMF5] application offers a source apportionment modeling and analysis workflow that has an active international user community.
+PMF5 was released in 2014 and is no longer supported; additionally the Multilinear Engine v2 (ME2) used in PMF5 is proprietary, with documentation existing only for the prior version ME1
+[@Paatero:1999].

 # Statement of Need